You Make Me Feel...: Synopsis

 At the beginning of the music video, Gabe gets his picture taken in the photobooth, and when he is grabbing it, a picture of Sabi appears to be stuck in the slit.
 Both pictures' feelings read "Incomplete".
 Then Gabe makes his goal of the night to find the girl in the picture.
 While this is happening, Victoria Asher is seen dragging different people into the bathroom, these people including twins and a girl, hence her feeling being "kinky".
-Gabe goes around the club (his "world" girl I've been all over the world looking for you) trying to find Sabi and stumbling upon different people who embrace him in hugs or handshakes.
+Gabe goes around the club (his "world" as in girl I've been all over the world looking for you) trying to find Sabi and stumbling upon different people who embrace him in hugs or handshakes.
 Sabi is seen dancing around the club when her part of the song comes on.
 Nate Novarro instead of dancing, orders a burger through Vicky-T's iPad; his feeling being "munchy".
 During the video, all drinks get taken away from Ryland Blackinton, hence why on his picture he is feeling "thirsty".
 When Gabe finally finds Sabi, they give each other a look of sheer happiness, before they both enter the photobooth.
 The lights go off, and at the moment they go back on, Gabe and Sabi seem to be kissing.
 They take a new picture together, and it reads "Complete", thus ending the video.

 The music video also includes cameos by lookalike DJs Andrew and Andrew, Brooklyn hip-hop duo Ninjasonik, photographer Nicky Digital, MTV News correspondent James Montgomery, Elle Magazine creative director Joe Zee, JustJared.com's own Jared Eng, Jersey Shore's The Situation, singer Wynter Gordon, actress Zelda Williams and her late father, comedian and actor Robin Williams.

 Promotional use

 This song was used in the promotion for America's Next Top Model: All Stars.
-It was also used in various advertisements for the 13th season of Big Brother, as well as recently featured on the episode "Over Exposed" (season 1, episode 5) in The Lying Game, and on the Style Network's Glam Fairy.
-The song was also used as Channel 9's promotional advertisement for 2012.
+It was also used in various advertisements for the 13th season of Big Brother.
 It is also on the soundtrack of the 2012 film American Reunion.
 It was featured in the episode "Bride and Prejudice" (season 4, episode 21) of 90210.
 The song has recently been revealed to be on the on-disk soundtrack for the game Dance Central 3 and DLC on another dance game Just Dance 4, it formerly was a Cheetos exclusive for the latter.
+It is featured as a downloadable song on Rock Band 4.

 Live performances

 On August 28, 2011, Cobra Starship performed "You Make Me Feel..." on the MTV Video Music Awards Pre-show with Sabi.
 Then on September 14, 2011, they performed "You Make Me Feel..." with Sabi and Team iLuminate on the America's Got Talent finale.
-In November they went on Conan and performed "You Make Me Feel..." with Sabi.
+In November, they went on Conan and Dancing with the Stars to perform "You Make Me Feel..." with Sabi.